 Another couple of days saw me fit and strong enough to start getting back to normal.
 I even did some light morning exercise which I hadn’t done since the dengue knocked on my backside.
 I felt a lot better.
 I was over it.
 I had contracted dengue but I had beaten it!
-I wished I could have personified the disease so I could have had the physical satisfaction of punching it in the face!
+I still wished I could have personified the disease so I could have had the physical satisfaction of punching it in the face, but I beat it!

 How To Treat Dengue.

 Remember, there is no vaccine or cure for dengue at the moment, so if you get it all you can do is try to relieve and manage your symptoms.
 For some people this is best done at home or in your hotel under supervision, for others it may mean a short stay in a hospital for IV fluids and pain relief.
 If you can manage it alone, then:

 - Use paracetamol to relieve pain and reduce your temperature.
-Do not use any other painkiller – especially aspirin or ibuprofen – as they can have serious side effects with dengue.
+Do not use any other painkiller – especially aspirin or ibuprofen as these can thin the blood even more and cause complications with bleeding.